-Talika's eye patches come with a chic silver carrying case, so you can store the eye patches in-between uses (each eye patch can be used up to 3 separate times).
-Simply peel each patch away from its backing and apply to the under eye area.
+Talika's eye patches come with a chic silver carrying case, so you can store the eye patches in-between uses (each eye patch can be used up to three separate times).
+Simply peel each patch away from its backing and apply to the under-eye area.
 Wait 30 minutes for the patches to work their magic, remove them, and store them in the carrying case until you're ready to apply them again.
 It's as simple as that.

 When I applied the eye patches, I was surprised to find that they didn't have the slippery (almost slimy) texture of others on the market.
-Instead, they felt bouncy and almost completely dry, sticking to my under eye area easy and following its natural contour.
-I wore them while answering emails.
+Instead, they felt bouncy and almost completely dry, sticking to my under-eye area easily and following its natural contour.
+I even wore them while answering emails and didn't have to deal with my eyes getting irritated at the slightest.
 After my 30-minute timer went off, I realized that I was almost completely unaware of them the entire time.
 They didn't slip or drain liquid down my face; I didn't have to keep readjusting them or patting in excess serum.
-They were the least fussy eye masks I've ever worn.
+They were definitely the least fussy eye masks I've ever worn.